 End of life care aims to support someone in the later stages of a life-limiting condition to live as well as possible until they die.
-It also aims to support family during this time and after the person dies.
+It also seeks to support the family during this time and after the person dies.

 Goals of End of Life Care

-The goal of end of life care is to achieve the best quality of life for our ladies and gentlemen and their families, even if that life is likely to be short.
-Our end of life care tackles four main types of need that may arise towards the end of life, both when death is the result of serious illness and when it is the natural ‘closing down’ that can happen to frail older people.
+Our goal is to achieve the best quality of life for you or your loved one, even if that life is likely to be short.
+Our end of life care tackles four main types of need that may arise towards the end of life, both when death is the result of severe illness and when it is the natural ‘closing down’ that can happen to frail older people.

 These needs are:

-You and your family will be supported by skilled and knowledgeable staff that recognise your situation and who work together to coordinate and manage your care.
+You, your loved one and the family will be supported by skilled and knowledgeable staff that recognise the situation and who work together to coordinate and manage your or your loved ones care.